melv618/melv618.github.io/index.md

 ### ![IT Project 1 Image](link_to_image)
 ### [Implementing a Basic Home Lab Running Active Directory with User Implementation](it-projects/project1.md)
-Brief description of IT Project 1.
+> Brief description of Project 1.

 ### ![IT Project 2 Image](link_to_image)
 ### [Project 2 Title](it-projects/project2.md)
-Brief description of IT Project 2.
+> Brief description of Project 2.

 ## Header 2